 * Kaare Birkeland Scholarship Norwegian USA Exchange Scholarships Application Deadline: September 11, 2015

 This scholarship is available every other year.
 This 2014/15 application cycle is for attendance at UiS during the 2015/16 academic year.
 The next application cycle for which UAA students can apply will be in spring 2017 for attendance during the 2017/18 academic year.

 BUTEX (British Universities Transatlantic Exchange Association)

-Every year, grants are provided to students who have a physical or sensory disability and will be studying at a university in the UK.
-Grants range from £250 to £2,500 and help cover additional costs, like computers, mobility equipment or human help that push up the already high costs of being a student.
+Every year, The Snowden Awards Scheme provides grants to students who have a physical or sensory disability, and will be studying at a university in the UK.
+Grants range from £250 to £2,500 and help cover additional costs like computers, mobility equipment, or human help that push up the already high costs of being a student.

 The Association of Teachers of Japanese (ATJ) Bridging Project offers scholarships to American undergraduate students participating in study-abroad programs in Japan.
 Funding from private foundations and major U.S. corporations has made it possible for ATJ to award 100 scholarships annually to assist students with the travel and living expenses they will incur while studying abroad in Japan for a semester or an academic year.
-Bridging Scholarship recipients receive a stipend of $2,500 (for students on semester-long programs) or $4,000 (for students on academic year programs).
+Bridging Scholarship recipients receive a $2,500 stipend for semester-long programs, or $4,000 for academic year programs.
 Students studying in Japan on summer programs are not eligible to apply.